 Recall that Halpern's iteration is given by

 which corresponds to the averaging sequence $\pi^n=(1-\beta_n)\delta^0+\beta_n\delta^n$.
-The simple structure of the $\pi^n$'s imply that the minimizers of $\Psi_n(\pi)$ can be computed by solving either the fixed horizon problems {\sc (fh$_n$)} or the sequential schemes {\sc (s$_n$)} and {\sc (ms$_n$)}, which share the same optimal solution.
+As shown next, the simple structure of the $\pi^n$'s implies that the minimizers of $\Psi_n(\pi)$ can be computed by solving either the fixed horizon problems {\sc (fh$_n$)} or the sequential schemes {\sc (s$_n$)} and {\sc (ms$_n$)}, which share the same optimal solution.
 In fact, the optimal $\beta_n$'s can be computed explicitly through a simple recursion.